orlandini01/orlandini01/README.md

 I'm an Information Systems student with hands-on experience in **data analysis and organization**, **process automation**, and **system development**.

-I currently work as a **Data Analysis Intern at ANP** (Brazil's National Petroleum, Natural Gas and Biofuels Agency), where I develop analytical skills, logical thinking, and attention to data quality — always aiming for efficient, well-structured solutions.
+I currently work as a **Data Analysis Intern at ANP** (Brazil's National Petroleum, Natural Gas and Biofuels Agency), where I develop analytical skills, logical thinking, and attention to data quality, always aiming for efficient, well-structured solutions.

-I'm seeking opportunities as a **Junior Developer**, **Junior Data Analyst**, or **Automation Developer**, where I can grow technically and contribute to real-world solutions — with a long-term goal of working in the **European tech market**.

 ---